 These are a less well-known type of AC unit, but they might be perfect for your garage.
 In a lot of ways, these are window air conditioners without the high volume and with better efficiency.

-Like the name suggests, through the wall air conditioners are installed through the wall.
-A hole is cut through, and a metal casing inserted, allowing the AC to be slid in and, if you choose to do so later, out again.
+As the name suggests, through the wall air conditioners are installed through the wall.
+A hole is cut through, and a metal casing is inserted, allowing the AC to be slid in and, if you choose to do so later, out again.

 Due to the design, the main body of the unit is on the exterior of the building, which means the noise associated with its operation is much more muted.
 In addition, since they’re fitted perfectly for their space, they enjoy a higher efficiency than window units.